 PREREQUISITE: Approval from Technical Theatre instructor or Director of Music.
+Must complete 1 QHS production as a full time crew member to be eligible.
 A crucial part of a live performance happens behind the scenes, both before a production or concert is mounted and during its run.
-This course will focus on the following aspects of producing live theatrical and concert performances; Scenic Construction & Paint, Prop Prep & Mater, Electrics Prep, Costume Prep, Sound-Run-Scenic-Prop-Fly Crews, Sound & Light Board design & Operation, Wardrobe & Costume Management and Stage Management, This year-long course will give students the opportunity to work firsthand with Quincy Senior High School productions and concerts such as Fall Musical, Holiday Vespers, New Faces, Winter and Spring Plays, and instrumental and choral concerts.
+This course will focus on the following aspects of producing live theatrical and concert performances; Scenic Construction & Paint, Prop Prep, Electrics Prep, Costume Prep, Sound & Light Board design & Operation, Wardrobe & Costume Management and Stage Management, This year-long course will give students the opportunity to work firsthand with Quincy Senior High School productions and concerts such as Fall Musical, Holiday Vespers, New Faces, Winter and Spring Plays, and instrumental and choral concerts.
 Students enrolled in Technical Theatre will actively engage in the process of designing, building, managing, and implementing the technical aspects of a production.
 These activities should incorporate elements of theatre history, culture, analysis, response, creative process, and integrated studies.
+Course meets outside traditional school hours divided between classroom lessons and hands-on experience.